Right Arrow

 Spot AI's automated PPE detection system systematically scans construction sites to identify workers without required safety equipment.
 When violations are detected, the system:

-• Sends immediate alerts to safety managers and supervisors
+• Sends real-time alerts to safety leaders and supervisors

 • Documents violations with timestamped video evidence